'It's a new week which means a fresh start and a brand new me!'

 It's easier that way.

 The first point to notice in both of these examples is that the external and additional influences to the situation overpowered the original main motivation that was making you want to create change in the first place.
-Your long-term motivation seemed to quite easily step aside to let the short term choices take precedence – you like the taste of cake, you want to be seen as sociable on a night out, you want to be in bed.
+Your long-term motivation seemed to quite easily step aside to let the short term choices and results take precedence - you like the taste of cake, you want to be seen as sociable on a night out, you want to be in bed.

 The second point is that these side-track choices were the easier option.